StuPro-TOSCAna/TOSCAna/docs/user/plugins/cloudFoundry/cloud-foundry-plugin.md

 ![Artifact scripts folder](img/artifact-scripts.png)

-The Plugin tries to find free services available on the Cloud Foundry Platform to provide support for your defined NodeTypes.
-They can be changed to paid plans, to see all available services you can open all_services.txt in the output folder.
+The Plugin tries to find free services available on the Cloud Foundry Platform to provide support for your modeled NodeTypes which are declared as services.
+They can be changed to paid plans.
+To see what additions a paid plan brings, please check your Cloud Foundry provider.
+You can see a list of all available services and corresponding plans in all_services.txt in the output folder.

 For example if you want to change a database plan for the service cleardb (available on Pivotal Cloud Foundry), open `deploy.sh` in output/scripts/ and change `cf create-service cleardb spark my_db` from the free spark plan to boost, amp or shock: `cf create-service cleardb shock my_db`.
 For more information about the output folder see README.txt.